-What Is the Paleo Diet and Is It Right for You?
+What Is the Paleo Lifestyle and Is It Right for You?

 Let's get to it!

-There are a few things to consider before deciding if the Paleo diet is right for you.
+There are a few things to consider before deciding if the Paleo lifestyle is right for you.

-First, the Paleo diet is very restrictive.
+First, the Paleo lifestyle is very restrictive.
 It eliminates many of the highly processed foods that we typically eat.
 This can be difficult for some people to follow.

 Second, eating Paleo can be expensive.
 Meat and produce can be pricey compared to processed foods.

-Despite these drawbacks, there are some significant benefits to following the Paleo diet.
-If you are able to stick to it, the Paleo diet can be a great way to lose weight and improve your health.
+Despite these drawbacks, there are some significant benefits to following the Paleo lifestyle.
+If you are able to stick to it, the Paleo lifestyle can be a great way to lose weight and improve your health.

 Check our Paleo-friendly Chicken Tikka Masala: